samhippo/mpv-scripts/README.md

 # clip-live-stream.lua
 Clips the last N seconds of a live stream.
 Takes two parameters: a folder and number of seconds to clip.
+It will output two video clip files `.ts` and `.mkv` because the video type is unknown at the time of clipping.
 NOTE: It will only clip as far back as is cached.
 If you need to clip a longer amount of time you can try `demuxer-max-bytes=300M` `demuxer-max-back-bytes=350M`
-NOTE: It will output two video clip files `.ts` and `.mkv` because the video type is unknown at the time of clipping.
 #### Installation
 1. Copy [clip-live-stream.lua](clip-live-stream.lua) to your mpv scripts directory.
 2. Add the following command to **input.conf**